Silberengel/wikistr/README.md

-# Wikistr / Biblestr
+# Wikistr -- Biblestr Edition

-Biblestr is a decentralized Bible study and wiki system built on Nostr that supports both traditional wiki articles and comprehensive Bible study functionality with powerful diff capabilities.
-It is a fork of Wikistr.
+This is a decentralized book study and wiki system built on Nostr that supports both traditional wiki articles and comprehensive book study functionality with powerful diff capabilities.

 ## Features